day8/re-frame/docs/clojurescript.md

 ---
 ## Keywords

 Keywords are like symbols, excecpt they evaluate to themselves and not to a bound value.
-This makes them like most other data litterals.
+This means they evaluate like most other data litterals.

 Keywords are ***invaluable*** as `identities` and they are used widely, partiuclarly as keys in hashmaps.